yannickjemmely/Mida/README.md

 - Automate and backtest trading/investment strategies through expert advisors;
 - Analyze markets and prices with indicators and analysis interfaces.

-Furthermore, Mida is free and open source, join the [Discord community](https://discord.gg/cKyWTUsr3q).
+Free and open source, join the [Discord community](https://discord.gg/cKyWTUsr3q).

 ## Usage
 Note: this project is work in progress, part of this API has not been implemented yet.